Forres: Climate

 As with the rest of the British Isles and Scotland, Forres experiences a maritime climate with cool summers and mild winters.
 The nearest official Met Office weather station for which online records are available is Kinloss, about 3 mi north east of the town centre.
 The lowest temperature to be recorded in recent years was -16.0 C during December 2010.

+The highest temperature recorded at Kinloss was 31.2 °C on 9 August 2003 and the lowest was -16.5 °C on 30 December 1995.

 Transport

 Forres is situated on the A96 trunk route connecting the cities of Aberdeen and Inverness.
 The River Findhorn was originally crossed by fording near Waterford Farm.
 A suspension bridge was opened in 1831 to cross the river at the west end of the town.
 This bridge was replaced by the current bridge in 1938.
 Due to high volumes of traffic passing through the town centre, a bypass was built in the late 1980s to reduce congestion in the town centre.
 A new, dual carriageway A96 bypass is planned by the Scottish Government.

 Forres railway station is situated just outside the town and is operated by ScotRail.
 The town of Forres was once a triangular junction in the Highland Railway network, travelling through Forres was once the quickest route to reach Inverness from the south.
 Originally the station had four platforms; two of which were on the north side of the triangle on the route between Inverness and Aberdeen, the third on the south west side of the triangle used by services to Grantown-on-Spey.
 The fourth was a short platform on the south east side used by through services between Elgin and Aviemore via Grantown.
 Trains from Grantown towards Nairn or Inverness had to run through the station and then reverse back into the Aberdeen to Inverness platform.
 The service to Grantown-on-Spey was closed in the 1960s and now forms part of The Dava Way, a scenic footpath connecting the two towns.